RdeSwart/friends-quiz/README.md

 ### Next Button
 ![next button](assets/readme-files/next-button.png)

-Using Middots again, I made the Next Button look like the Friends logo. hover and click action
+Using Middots again, I made the Next Button look like the Friends logo.
 ### Keeping Score
 ![Score board](assets/readme-files/score-board.png)

 The score card is located under the Next button and is big enough that the user can easily glance during game play to see the score which is tallied up as the game continues.

-In larger screen sizes, it moves to the left of the game.
+In larger screen sizes, it moves to the left of the game to reduce redundant space and so the user can see it as they play.

 ### Theme Tune